Moving to Switzerland

 Transferring money to Switzerland

-If you’re thinking of moving to Switzerland, you’ll probably need to convert some of your British pounds into Swiss francs.
+Thinking of moving to Switzerland and/or buying property there?
+You’ll probably need to convert your money into Swiss francs.

 Essential info for Switzerland